kiorky/dotfiles/.vim/bundle/custom/black/docs/usage_and_configuration/the_basics.md

 python -m black {source_file_or_directory}
 ```

+### Ignoring sections

+Black will not reformat lines that contain `# fmt: skip` or blocks that start with
+`# fmt: off` and end with `# fmt: on`. `# fmt: skip` can be mixed with other
+pragmas/comments either with multiple comments (e.g. `# fmt: skip # pylint # noqa`) or
+as a semicolon separated list (e.g. `# fmt: skip; pylint; noqa`). `# fmt: on/off` must
+be on the same level of indentation and in the same block, meaning no unindents beyond
+the initial indentation level between them.
+Black also recognizes
+[YAPF](https://github.com/google/yapf)'s block comments to the same effect, as a
+courtesy for straddling code.

 ### Command line options

 The CLI options of _Black_ can be displayed by running `black --help`.
 All options are